Set Notes

 Each house was contacted and let’s say 50% where up for it.
 Cars from both sides of the street cleared and for two days we dumped water damaged furniture, waste and upturned cars!
 During this process some of the house owners dumped their own bulky waste into our street set dressing (as we promised to remove everything for official disposal), water pipes where threaded through make it look like water was still running through and drains blocked to create pools of water.

-Throughout the whole shoot the weather peeked at 40o and we constantly carried with us 20’000lts of fresh water as each scene needed rain or wet downs.
+o and we constantly carried with us 20’000lts of fresh water as each scene needed rain or wet downs.
 As it was deemed a drought the water supply company had to get a licence to source and use water like this.
 This did situation did cause a few complaints from residents as their gardens where dying and we were watering our sets!
 This was soon remedied with a hose down of parched gardens around the locations from our water bowser.